chrisg123/ClockWidget/README.md

-# pyqt5-clock-widget
+# ClockWidget
-PyQt5 Clock widget
+Clock widget created with pyqt5

 ## To run
 Install PyQt5 then: